For the best that money can buy, without actually spending all your money.

 - Travel on a Saturday.
 Business and elite travellers are less likely to be flying over the weekend, meaning your business class upgrade is more attainable.

 - Treat the crew with respect.
 I’m sure you would anyway, but your patience and respect for check-in staff and flight crew will you give you the best chance of flying perks.

 - The main reason you’ll receive an upgrade on a flight is because they’re overbooked, i.e. they’ve sold all their economy seats and would otherwise have to bump someone off the flight.
 Unfortunately, this may mean they only have room for one, or you won’t be sitting together.
 For your honeymoon, this may not be ideal.

 - Join the Airpoints scheme.
 Crew are much more likely to be able to upgrade you if you’re on their rewards programme, and/or you can often use points to upgrade too.
-I’m on Air NZ’s, and collect points every time I book a hotel.
+I and collect points every time I spend money on my credit card I book a hotel.

 If you don’t get the flight upgrade, don’t fret, at least you can fall asleep on each others’ shoulders – Business Premiere isn’t designed for romance.
 Now’s the perfect time to fold down your tray table and start filling out the ‘Honeymoon’ diary of your little white book, and get started on the ‘Wedding’ section of I still do!

 So long as you’ve got a nice hotel room to look forward to, you’ll soon sleep off any long-haul aches!